AnilHash/Serverless-Guru-CRUD-Task/README.md

 ## Overview

-This project is a serverless CRUD (Create, Read, Update, Delete) application built on AWS Lambda and DynamoDB.
+This project is a serverless CRUD (Create, Read, Update, Delete) application built on AWS Lambda and DynamoDB using Serverless Framework as a IaC.
 It provides API endpoints for managing notes.

+`{
+id: string(generated in backend),
+title: string,
+body: string,
+}`

 ## Setup